- Doctors & Departments

 At Children's Colorado, we have sub-specialists in emergency medicine, toxicology, general pediatrics and critical care who have experience in caring for children exposed to marijuana.
 Our team of experts will work together to ensure your child receives the best care in a compassionate, kid-friendly environment.

-Pediatrics, Critical Care - Pediatric
+Pediatrics, Emergency Medicine - Pediatric